pearsonkyle/Exoplanet-Light-Curve-Analysis/README.md

 ```

 ## Citation
-If you use any of these algorithms from this repo please cite the article below
+If you use these algorithms please cite the article below

 [Pearson K. A., et al., 2019, AJ, 157, 21](http://iopscience.iop.org/article/10.3847/1538-3881/aaf1ae/meta)